frob/frob.github.com/_drafts/2015-09-18-modern-drupal7-site-building-tools.md

 What it does is allow the site-builder to draw a rectangular area around check boxes and then check/uncheck/toggle all the selected checkboxes.
 This makes configuring the user permission page so much easier.

 The down side to this module used to be that did this on every page or forced the user to use a bookmarklet as a toggle.
-I recently took over maintanership of this module and I have changed it so that the library responsible only loads on the permissions page and the organic groups permissions page.
+I recently took over maintainership of this module and I have changed it so that the library responsible only loads on the permissions page and the organic groups permissions page.

 ## Installation